Tiny-Earth/DemoSite/site/src/intro.md

 - In *Science for All* (1989), the American Association for the Advancement of Science (AAAS) called for a scientifically literate public and charged higher educators with teaching scientific habits of mind.
 They noted that employers were demanding more efficient and effective employees with problem-solving capabilities, the ability to work in teams, and analytical skills, yet students were unprepared for these demands.
 - In 2003, the National Research Council published *Bio2010*, which recommended that science curricula should reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier.
 - The AAAS *Vision and Change* initiative (2008; 2011) enumerated key biology concepts and science skills, encouraged teaching practices that focused on these concepts and skills, and called for more research in STEM higher education.
+A follow-up report, *Levers for Change* (AAAS, 2019) noted that:
+  - “There is sufficient evidence from education research…to indicate that active-learning experiences are good for students and support their learning, attitudes, sense of belonging, and persistence in STEM.”
+  - “Instructors’ adoption of active teaching strategies is a critical step in ensuring that all students experience the benefits of active learning in their STEM courses.”
 - *Engage to Excel* (2012) purported that improving undergraduate STEM education to address these weaknesses is a national imperative to address STEM workforce shortages.
 - A consensus report from the National Academies on undergraduate STEM education (2018) identified goals for improving the quality and impact of undergraduate STEM education [dibner2018indicators](@cite):
     1. Increase students’ competence in STEM concepts and skills by engaging them in evidence-based STEM educational practices and programs.
     2. Strive for equity, diversity, and inclusion of STEM students and instructors by providing equitable opportunities for access and success.

+Yet despite these findings, 70% of instructors reported extensive use of lecturing in their courses, not evidence-based practices such as active learning (AAAS, 2019).

 ```@raw html
 <!-- TODO what are the full citations used in the paragraphs below? -->